-Like a charitable organization, a public foundation must have more than 50% of the directors, trustees, officers or similar officials deal with each other and with each of the other directors, trustees, officers or similar officials at arm's length.16 In addition, public foundations are subject to the same "control test" described above with respect to charitable organizations.
+Like a charitable organization, a public foundation must have more than 50 percent of the directors, trustees, officers or similar officials deal with each other and with each of the other directors, trustees, officers or similar officials at arm's length.
+In addition, public foundations are subject to the same "control test" described above with respect to charitable organizations.
 Unlike charitable organizations, however, a public foundation is not limited in the amount of its income it can disburse to "qualified donees."
-However, a public foundation cannot acquire control of other corporations and cannot acquire debts other than those related to current operating expenses, the purchase and sale of investments, or the administration of charitable activities.17 ii) Private Foundation
+However, a public foundation's registration may be revoked if it acquires control of other corporations or incurs debts other than those related to current operating expenses, the purchase and sale of investments, or the administration of charitable activities.19 ii) Private Foundation

 The term "private foundation" is defined negatively under the ITA to mean a charitable foundation that is not a public foundation.
 Generally, a private foundation is an entity established for philanthropic and/or tax planning purposes by either a family or a business which remains under their control.
-A private foundation is not allowed to engage in any business activity.
-A private foundation also cannot acquire control of other corporations and cannot acquire debts other than those related to current operating expenses, the purchase and sale of investments, or the administration of charitable activities.
-Complicated new rules placing limits on excessive holdings in businesses by private foundations were enacted in 2007.18
+Unlike charitable organizations and public foundations, a private foundation is not allowed to engage in any business activity.
+A private foundation also cannot acquire control of other corporations and cannot incur debts other than those related to current operating expenses, the purchase and sale of investments, or the administration of charitable activities.20 Complicated new rules placing limits on excessive holdings in businesses by private foundations were enacted in 2007.